 When we designed and built our modern farmhouse, one of my must-haves was a big organized pantry!
-I love to cook and meal plan, and I spend lots of time in my pantry.
-So I knew I needed a practical and functional space that I enjoyed.
+I love to cook and meal plan, and I honestly spend lots of time in my pantry.
+I knew I needed a practical and functional space that I enjoyed.

 And if you’re looking to build out or remodel your pantry, here’s some additional inspiration to help, 15 Beautiful Pantry Designs with Perfect Organization.